- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 01. Darryl Harper (?) - Consider Me (reference for 6 Feet Deep ?) / Hurt-M-Badd & Darryl Harper

 - 1996/04/30.
 The song is included in Gridlock'd Sept.
 96 DAT # PO308711.
 Released in The Ultimate Death Row Compilation (WIDEAwake, 2009) but credited as 6 Feet Deep (and with a slowed pitch).
 2Pac is also announcing in an interview that 6 Feet Deep recorded the song...
-Are they wrong ?
+Are they all wrong ?
 It is possible Darryl Harper was

 Maybe after that 6 Feet Deep let him the song (or their version is still

 unleaked)...
-Maybe Darryl Harper was at a time a potential member of 6 Feet Deep...
+Maybe Darryl Harper was at a time a potential complementary member of 6 Feet Deep...
 Either 2Pac first believed it was them singing and after he learnt

 it was Darryl he decided to work with him more...
 Darryl Harper will produce many songs for 2Pac in June for One Nation Part One and Part Two, as well as for Makaveli and Outlawz Ghetto Starz